DeepHorizons/tts/README.md

 https://msdn.microsoft.com/en-us/library/ee125640%28v=vs.85%29.aspx

 Properties are assigned and read from, Methods are used like functions.
-For example, to adjust the volume:
+For example, to pause a voice and then to resume it:
 ```
-voice.voice.Volume = 50
+voice.voice.Pause()
+voice.voice.Resume()
 ```

 Happy Hacking